How Teleport Works

 They are dependency-free, written in a compiled language.
 Teleport is

-The key concept of Teleport architecture is a "cluster".
-A Teleport cluster is a collection of resources such as servers, remote devices, databases, Kubernetes clusters or internal web apps.
+The key concept of Teleport's architecture is the cluster.
+A Teleport cluster consists of the Teleport Auth Service, Teleport Proxy Service, Teleport agents, and resources that you want to connect to such as Linux or Windows servers, databases, Kubernetes clusters, Windows desktops, and internal web apps.

 To create a minimal Teleport cluster, you must launch three services: